jamieqianhui/jamieqianhui.github.io/_posts/2021-05-08-HackerRank-Practice-Answers.markdown

 date:   2021-05-08 17:01:36 +0800
 categories: MySQL
 ---
 Documenting the answers to the practice questions which I have successfully completed and passed the code in the compiler on **HackerRank**.
 If you have not heard of HackerRank, it is a leading technical assessment platform used by hiring companies to conduct online coding tests and interviews aiming to choose the best among coding talents.
-Check out this blog post for my correct answers to the **`SQL`** Category on Basic and ADVANCED Select!
+Check out this blog post for my correct answers to the **`SQL`** Category on Basic and Advanced Select!

 {: class="table-of-content"}
 * TOC
 {:toc}

-# SQL Basic Select
+# SQL Basic Select Questions

 ## Weather Observation Station